PTSD: National Center for PTSD

 - Hearing about helpful new perspectives from others

 Peer support groups can be an important part of dealing with PTSD, but they are not a substitute for effective treatment for PTSD.
 If you have problems after a trauma that last more than a short time, you should get professional help.

 How can I find a peer support group?

 Here are some ideas to help you find a peer support group that can help you deal with PTSD or a traumatic experience:

-Sidran Institute* Help Desk locates support groups for people who have experienced trauma.
+- Sidran Institute Help Desk Help Desk locates support groups for people who have experienced trauma.
 Sidran does not offer clinical care or counseling services, but can help you locate care or support.

-National Alliance for Mental Illness* (NAMI) Information HelpLine provides support, referral and information on mental illness care.
+- National Alliance on Mental Illness (NAMI) Information HelpLine provides support, referral and information on mental illness care.
 You may also find family support groups in a NAMI state or local affiliate online or by calling 1(800)950-NAMI (6264).

-If you feel that you or your Veteran are in crisis, contact the Veterans Crisis Line: 1-800-273-8255 and press "1."
-You can also use the online chat or email service of the Veterans Crisis Line if you have immediate needs.
+- If you feel that you or your Veteran is in crisis, contact the Veterans Crisis Line: 1-800-273-8255 and press "1."
+You can also use the online chat, email, or texting service of the Veterans Crisis Line for immediate needs.

 - Call the 24/7 Veteran Combat Call Center 1-877-WAR-VETS (1-877-927-8387) to talk to another combat Veteran, or visit the Vet Center homepage to ask about local support groups.